jsalt-coml/babytrain_multilabel/README.md

 qsub train.sh
 ```

-All the parameters for the submission appear at the beginning of **train.sh**
+All the parameters for the submission to grid-engine appear at the beginning of **train.sh**

 ## Validation